PrestaShop/distribution-api/README.md

 - `GOOGLE_APPLICATION_CREDENTIALS` - Path to the json file previously downloaded containing the authentication information to use GCP
 - `BUCKET_NAME` - The name of the bucket where json files should be uploaded

+### Troubleshooting

+- If you get a `Bad credentials` error thrown from `GithubExceptionThrower.php` even if your token is correctly configured in parameters.yml, delete the cache folder, in the terminal you can type: `rm -rf var/cache` from the root of the project.

 ### Main commands

 #### Download the module's main files